ELECTION DAY IN BEXAR COUNTY IS NOVEMBER 3, 2026

 Water & Infrastructure

 The Edwards Aquifer is our lifeline.
-Protecting it requires leadership that puts long-term stewardship over short-term development pressure.
+We need to protect it while ensuring that private property rights are respected.
+This requires leadership that puts long-term stewardship over short-term development pressure.

 The Evidence